eduvpn/documentation/FROM_2_TO_3.md

 still running Debian 9.
 If you try to go in 1 step, be extra careful and read all upgrade instructions carefully to make sure this is actually possible.

-When you already run Debian 11, make sure your system is fully update to date and freshly rebooted:
+When you already run Debian 11, make sure your system is fully up to date and freshly rebooted:

 ```
 $ sudo vpn-maint-update-system